dexterbt1/MooseX-DataMapper/README.markdown

 Notes
 -----

 Why yet another ORM?
+This project stemmed from getting tired of all my duplicated mapping when I try to marry Moose and DBIx::DataModel.
+Moose metaclass programming is indeed very powerful, that I simply tried to hack away this code in my few days of vacation free time.

+This project aims to be practical Moose-friendly persistence solution.
 I acknowledge that we are standing standing on the shoulders of giants.
-Moose metaclass programming is indeed very powerful, so much as to learn more about it, I hacked away this code in my few days of vacation free time.
-This project aims to be practical Moose-friendly persistence solution in the future.

-This project borrows from concepts and API of mostly DBIx::DataModel and Django ORM, but not on the Ruby-based DataMapper project.
-It also tries to reuse SQL::Abstract and DBIx::Simple internally.
-I am surprised to see that it kind of mirrors the DBIx::Class API although I have zero experience with it.
+Concepts and API were inspired from Django's ORM and DBIx::DataModel.
+It internally uses SQL::Abstract and DBIx::Simple as helpers and for now uses string-substitution as the strategy for SQL generation.

 It also does not (yet?) implement Martin Fowler's DataMapper pattern (P of EAA).
-No Identity Map or Unit-of-Work patterns either.
+Data::CapabilityBased seems to be the No Identity Map or Unit-of-Work patterns either.

 The current implementation is not yet perldoc documented (given the unstable API state).
 The tests will act as executable docs for now.
 See `t/*.t` and `t/*.pm` files for the mean time.